phyuthwekhaing/phyuthwekhaing.github.io/_posts/2023-07-15-poisonous-fish-identifier-part-1-training-learner.md

-Randomsize crop will crop the image with the scale defined so the object is photographed at different angles.
+Randomsize crop will crop the image with the scale defined so the object is zoomed in on different positions.

 ```python